anbruzga/Set-Theory-Calc/README.md

 or press link: https://www.youtube.com/watch?v=mIG3Jv9gw7s&t=236s

 ## Installation:
 To run it, just download and run the <b>SetsTheoryCalc.jar </b> file.
-Make sure that windows runtime is up to date.
+Make sure that Java runtime is up to date.
 To build it, the <b>dependencies</b> are:
 * commons-lang303.9.jar
 * hamcrest-core-1.3.jar